Openflow protocol

 • Providing the basis for building next-generation network applications and services, such as MPLS VPNs and traffic engineering

-IP class-of-service differentiation and ATM traffic engineering capabilities are combined as part of MPLS TE.
-A Label-Switched Path (LSP) enables you to construct a network and forward traffic down it.
+MPLS TE combines IP class-of-service differentiation and ATM traffic engineering capabilities.
+A Label-Switched Path (LSP) enables the construction of a network and traffic forwarding down it.

-An MPLS TE LSP (also known as a TE tunnel) enables the headend to control the path traffic takes to a particular destination, as with ATM VCs.
+As with ATM VCs, an MPLS TE LSP (a TE tunnel) enables the headend to control the path traffic takes to a particular destination.
 This method allows traffic to be forwarded based on various criteria rather than just the destination address.

 Due to MPLS TE’s inherent nature, ATM VCs and other overlay models do not suffer from flooding problems like MPLS TE.
 To construct a routing table with MPLS TE LSPs without forming a full mesh of routing neighbors, MPLS TE uses an autoroute mechanism (unrelated to the WAN switching circuit-routing protocol of the same name).